Modeling CO Line Profiles in Shocks of W28 and IC44: Abstract

 \section{Abstract}

-Molecular emission arising from the interactions of supernova remnants (SNR) shock waves and molecular clouds provide a tool for studying the dispersion and compression that might kick-starts star formation as well as understanding cosmic ray enhancement in SNRs.
+Molecular emission arising from the interactions of supernova remnant (SNR) shock waves and molecular clouds provide a tool for studying the dispersion and compression that might kick-start star formation as well as understanding cosmic ray enhancement in SNRs.
 Purely-rotational CO emission created by magneto-hydrodynamic shock in the SNR--Molecular cloud interaction is an effective shock tracer, particularly for slow-moving, continuous shocks into cold inner clumps of the molecular cloud.
 In this work, we present a new theoretical radiative transfer framework for predicting the line profile of CO with the Paris-Durham 1D shock model.
-We generated line profile predictions for CO emission produced by slow, magnetized C-shocks of $\sim 10^4$ cm$^{-3}$ and $35 \leq$ V$_{\rm Shock}$ $\leq 50$ km s$^{-1}$.
+We generated line profile predictions for CO emission produced by slow, magnetized C-shocks into gas { of density} $\sim 10^4$ cm$^{-3}$ {with shock speeds of 35 and 50$\,\rm km\,s^{-1}$}.
 The numerical framework to reproduce the CO line profile utilizes the Large Velocity Gradient (LVG) approximation and the omission of optically-thick plane-parallel slabs.
 With this framework, we generated predictions for various CO spectroscopic observations up to $J=16$ in SNRs W28 and IC443, obtained with SOFIA, IRAM-30m, APEX, and KPNO.
-We found that CO line profile prediction offers robust constraints of shock velocity and preshock density while requiring fewer CO lines compared to diagnostics using a rotational energy level diagram.
+We found that CO line profile prediction offers constraints on the shock velocity and preshock density {independent of the absolute line brightness and} requiring fewer CO lines than diagnostics using an rotational excitation diagram.

 \keywords{Supernova Remnants (1667) --- Interstellar Medium (847) --- Radiative Transfer (1335) --- Magnetohydronamics (1964)}